Vizonex/tempita/README.rst

 * Support for Python 2 has been removed, Tempita is now Python 3 only.

+* Codebase has been partially modernized to ensure compatibility with modern Python versions.

 * Tests rewritten to use ``unittest`` instead of ``nose``

 0.5